 NFCC distributes donated food – fresh, frozen, non-perishable items plus toiletries, paper goods and cleaning products.
 All items are based on quantities and availability.
 Food from the NFCC Food Pantry is available to anyone in North Fulton that is in need, Monday through Friday.

 NFCC’s Thrift Shop sells donated clothing, household goods and furniture at bargain prices to the community.
 Clients receive a monthly clothing voucher or allowance.

-NFCC helps families move toward financial stability and self-sufficiency by offering free adult basic education and life skill classes including English, GED test preparation, financial and computer literacy, workforce readiness and more.
+NFCC helps families move toward financial stability by offering free adult basic education and life skill classes including English as a Second Language, GED test preparation, financial literacy, and workforce readiness.
 Classes are free and open to our community space permitting.
-On-site childcare is provided at no cost to participants for most evening and weekend classes.
+On-site childcare is provided at no cost to participants for most classes.

 Government Benefits Screening